Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 Moreover, your training gives you mastery of combat styles that uses **Bastion Weapons**, which are the following:

 - Ranged Simple or Martial Weapon with the :weapon-prop-two-handed: **Two-Handed** property.
-- Weapon that has the Thrown property.
+- Weapon that has the Thrown property and lacks the Light property
-- Ranged Simple or Martial Weapons used in conjunction with a Shield.

 You gain the following benefits with **Bastion Weapons**: